 - Keeps transactions secured and transparent.

-- Provides important information and data.
+- Provides essential information and data.

 - Price Determination.